ga-curriculum/responsive-design-v2/best-practices/README.md

 ### You Do

-Chromes' browser simulation for mobile devices has come a long way, but it isn't perfect.
+Chrome's browser simulation for mobile devices has come a long way, but it isn't perfect.
 Find a mobile device in the drop down that most closely matches your own personal device.

 1. Navigate to one of your favorite websites using the simulator.
 Take a look at the UI.
 2. Now navigate to that same site from your personal device.